• Skip to main content

 Surviving the Storm: A Guide to Running an Art Gallery in a Recession

-Running an art gallery during a difficult economic climate is scary.
-Discretionary spending is often the first to go, and you know that hurts an art gallery business.
-So what does an action plan look like to ensure your art gallery survives?
+Running an art gallery during tough economic times can be daunting.
+Discretionary spending is often the first to be cut, which can hurt an art gallery business.
+So, what does an action plan look like to ensure your gallery survives?

-Churchill once said, “you should never let a good crisis go to waste”.
-Yes… even economic uncertainty could bring opportunities with the right marketing strategy.
+Churchill once said, “Never let a good crisis go to waste.”
+Even economic uncertainty can bring opportunities with the right marketing strategy.
 A successful gallery that weathers the storm will act proactively.
-It’s the time to adjust spending and strategy to achieve optimal business results.
+It’s time to adjust spending and strategy to achieve optimal business results.
+In this article, we’ll discuss creating a gallery marketing action plan to tackle economic challenges.

-The best strategy is to stick with the marketing resources you already have in place.
-Focus your energy on marketing efforts that are “always-on”.
-That might be your gallery’s website SEO, social media, an art sales platform, or even within your existing mailing list.
-Doing so typically has a more significant impact than trying to develop something new, flashy, and untested.
-Stick with what you know and focus on enhancing those resources rather than developing new ones.
+The best strategy is to stick with the marketing resources you already have.
+Focus on “always-on” marketing efforts, such as your gallery’s website SEO, social media, art sales platforms, or your existing mailing list.
+These typically have a more significant impact than developing something new and untested.
+Enhance these resources instead of creating new ones.

-Also, consider where your best art sales leads are currently coming from?
-As you prepare your action plan, start by identifying your top-performing opportunities and resources that are already working well and don’t carry too much financial risk.
-Again, you need to be able to narrow your focus and pivot your energy towards accelerating those opportunities.
+Consider where your best art sales leads are coming from.
+Identify your top-performing opportunities and resources that work well and don’t carry too much financial risk.
+Narrow your focus and pivot your energy towards accelerating these opportunities.

-Depending on what is driving the economic downturn, some lead generating sources may not be an option.
-For example, expensive art fairs or sales platforms may need to pause temporarily as a spending cut if sales don’t exceed the expenditures.
-You’ll have some soul searching to do as to what to keep and what to pause.
+Depending on the economic downturn, some lead-generating sources may not be viable.
+For example, expensive art fairs or sales platforms may need to pause if sales don’t exceed expenditures.
+Decide what to keep and what to pause.

 Lifecycle Gallery Marketing

-Your “always-on” marketing efforts are put in place to move your prospective art buyers from awareness to collectors and advocates of your gallery.
-That is what lifecycle marketing is all about.
-A significant part of marketing your art gallery during a recession with lifecycle marketing is brand building with a strong value proposition.
-That could mean developing the brand of the gallery further with your communications or your gallery program as a whole.
+“Always-on” marketing efforts move prospective art buyers from awareness to collectors and advocates of your gallery.
+Lifecycle marketing is about brand building with a strong value proposition.
+This could mean further developing your gallery’s brand through communications or your gallery program.

-marketing an art gallery in a recessionLifecycle marketing activities you might always have working might include things like:
+marketing an art gallery in a recessionLifecycle marketing activities might include:

 • SEO